caboche/CuReSim-LoRM/README.md

 ## bbmap

-In ordre to obtain the identity histogram, we recommend were to use bbmap with a number of bins equal to 1,000.
+In ordre to obtain the identity histogram, we recommend were to use bbmap (https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/bbmap-guide/) with a number of bins equal to 1,000.
 ```
-./reformat.sh -in=../16Skit_run2_sampl500K_toZymo.sam idhist=16Skit_run2_zymo.txt idbins=1000
+reformat.sh -in=alignment.sam idhist=output_distrib.txt idbins=1000
 ```

 # Support